-Being born with inverted nipples (concave or flat nipples) is perfectly natural.
-Although the condition is painless, it can distort the aesthetic of the breasts, making them look asymmetrical.
-In rare cases, inverted nipples may subvert the breastfeeding process.
+Being born with inverted, flat, uneven or large nipples is perfectly natural.
+Although these conditions are painless, it can distort the aesthetic of the breasts, causing them to look asymmetrical or disproportionate.
+In rare cases, inverted nipples may also subvert the breastfeeding process.
+Nipple surgery is commonly performed for any female, male, transgender or non-binary clients with concerns about the appearance of the nipples.

 Nipple inversion is assessed based on the following scale: